ifarup/ciefunctions/README.md

 ***

-6. **Run.bat** file works as Installer as well as runnable file.
-In order to run the program simply doubleclick on **Run.bat** and the CIE Functions program will open.
+6. Shortcut will be created on the desktop.
+In order to run the program simply doubleclick on **CIE Functions** on your desktop or in this folder and the program will open.

 ## MAC